isc-projects/stork/doc/install.rst

 * STORK_AGENT_SERVER_URL - Stork Server URL used by the agent to send REST commands to the server during agent registration

+.. warning

+   The Stork Server doesn't support the Stork Agents configured to use IPv6 address with zone ID (e.g. `fe80::%eth0`).
+It means that the `STORK_AGENT_ADDRESS` variable must be DNS name, IPv4 or IPv6 excluding "link-local" scope.

 .. _secure-server-agent:

 Securing Connections Between Stork Server and Stork Agents